Bad Breath in Dogs: Causes & Tips for Removing Breath Smell

 We love our four-legged friends, no matter what their breath smells like, but there’s a reason dogs get a bad rap for their breath.
 “Dog breath” and “puppy breath” imply aromas that are anything but pleasant.
 Does that mean bad dog breath is normal?
 The short answer is “no.” And pet parents, you can play a big part in getting your dog’s bad breath back to a better place!

-5 types of bad breath in dogs
+Causes of bad dog breath

 When thinking about how to improve the health of your dog, bad breath might not be at the top of your priority list.
 But bad breath is a sign of bacteria in the mouth, meaning your dog’s oral hygiene could suffer.
 Dog bad breath causes can include:

-Poor dental hygiene
+Poor dental hygiene or oral hygiene

 It can be easy to forget about practicing oral hygiene with your dog especially if they H-A-T-E being touched in or around the mouth.
 But poor dental hygiene is one of the most common causes of bad breath in dogs, so don’t overlook this element of your dog’s daily health regimen.